 Demonstrate knowledge/understanding of audience expectations, genres, and conventions appropriate to communicating in the discipline.

 Demonstrate the ability to compose a document of at least 2000 words through multiple aspects of writing, including brainstorming, drafting, using sources appropriately, and revising comprehensively after receiving feedback on a draft.

 HDFS 430 focuses on applying principles of child developmental theory in the laboratory pre-kindergarten classroom.
 Students conduct observations, and draft and implement teaching strategies and interventions with children ages 3 to 5.
 Students create developmentally appropriate lesson plans.
 Students also engage with the families of young children by planning and implementing a variety of family and school events.
 This course uses writing intensive activities to support learning and to allow students to practice using various professional writing approaches in the teaching setting.

 How to register for HDFS 430

-Students must reserve a spot in this student teaching term one year in advance.
+Students must reserve a spot in this student teaching term 1-2 terms in advance.